 Messrs.
-Carter and Putman entered into severance agreements with an affiliate of the General Partner in connection with the IPO, and Mr. Wood and Ms. Clark each entered into similar severance agreements in connection with their respective commencement of employment, that, among other things, provides for the payment of cash severance payments and benefits in the event the NEO's employment is terminated under certain circumstances.
+Carter and Putman entered into severance agreements with an affiliate of the General Partner in connection with the IPO, and Messrs.
+Kiefer and Wood and Ms. Clark each entered into similar severance agreements in connection with their respective commencement of employment or promotion, that, among other things, provides for the payment of cash severance payments and benefits in the event the NEO's employment is terminated under certain circumstances.
 Ms. Smajstrla is not party to a severance agreement.

-Each applicable NEO's severance agreement provides that if the NEO experiences a "qualifying termination," then so long as the NEO executes (and does not revoke within any time provided to do so) a release in a form satisfactory to us within the applicable time period specified in the severance agreement, the NEO will receive the following severance payments and benefits: (a) a lump sum cash severance payment equal to the sum of: (i) an amount equal to 1.0 (or, in the case of Mr. Carter, 2.0) times the sum of the NEO's annualized base salary and target annual bonus as in effect on the date of such termination (or, if such termination occurs within 24 months following a "change in control," an amount equal to 2.0 (or, in the case of Mr. Carter, 3.0) times the sum of the NEO's annualized base salary and target of such termination); (ii) a pro rata portion of the NEO's target bonus for the calendar year that includes the date of such termination; and (iii) any earned but unpaid bonus for the calendar year preceding the calendar year that includes the date of such termination; and (b) monthly cash reimbursement for the amount the NEO pays for continuation coverage under our affiliates' group health plans for up to 12 months following such termination (or, if such termination occurs within 24 months following such termination).
+Each applicable NEO's severance agreement provides that if the NEO experiences a "qualifying termination," then so long as the NEO executes (and does not revoke within any time provided to do so) a release in a form satisfactory to us within the applicable time period specified in the severance agreement, the NEO will receive the following severance payments and benefits: (a) a lump sum cash severance payment equal to the sum of:

+(i) an amount equal to the Severance Multiple provided below multiplied by the sum of the NEO's annualized base salary and target annual bonus as in effect on the Determination Date provided below (or, if such termination occurs within 24 months following a "change in control," an amount equal to the CIC Severance Multiple provided below) multiplied by the sum of the NEO's annualized base salary and target annual bonus as in effect on the Determination Date; (ii) a pro rata portion of the NEO's target bonus for the calendar year that includes the Determination Date; and (iii) any earned but unpaid bonus for the calendar year preceding the calendar year that includes the date of such termination; and (b) monthly cash reimbursement for the amount the NEO pays for continuation coverage under our affiliates' group health plans for up to 12 months following such termination (or, if such termination occurs within 24 months following a change in control, for up to 24 months following such termination).